|Crossing the Divide|

 Crossing the Divide reveals clearly the passion these biographers shared for narrating the lives of those they viewed as heroes of an emerging French deaf community.
 All three used the genre of biography not only as a means of external exploration but also as a way to plumb their innermost selves and to resolve ambivalence about their own deafness.

-Rachel M. Hartig is Professor in the Department of Foreign Languages and Literatures at Gallaudet University, Washington, DC.
+Rachel M. Hartig is former professor in the Department of Foreign Languages and Literatures at Gallaudet University, Washington, DC.

 To order by mail, print our Order Form or call: